Joe-Degs/ctf-me/TryHackMe/vulnversity/README.md

 Also i feel like a simple python script can do this without installing a complete application.
 But its good I have to learn how to use a new pentesting app.
 But still I'll have to look around the interwebz for a python script to fuzz the input form.

+This is the form upload page that was fucking me up last time.
+Okay so, last time i thought a python script could do this and i was right, you can use a simple python script to upload a simple file to a webpage.
+Saw John Hammond do it one of his videos.
+Man i love that guy.